VigneshJagannadhan/VigneshJagannadhan/README.md

  - Crash Course on Python - Google
  - Doing more with Google Sheets - Google Cloud

+## COMMUNITIES
+ - Member - Google Developer Group, Kochi
+ - Member - Google Developer Group, Kozhikode
+ - Member - Google Cloud Community, Kochi

 ## Contact Me
 I am open to new opportunities and collaborations.
 Please feel free to contact me via email at vigneshjagannadhan1998@dmail.com.

 Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/vignesh-jagannadhan/)

 ## Let's Connect and Create Amazing Flutter Apps!
 I am passionate about Flutter development and always eager to learn and grow in this field.
-If you have any ideas, suggestions, or would like to discuss potential projects, please don't hesitate to reach out.
+If you have any ideas, or suggestions, or would like to discuss potential projects, please don't hesitate to reach out.
 Let's connect and together build outstanding mobile applications with Flutter!